Sheerzad9/Wordpress-site/README.md

 * To get started you will have to have XAMPP installed on your local computer.
 * Create an folder and copy all of the repository files and folders except(import-DB folder and website-pictures folder), after copying insert them in your created folder.
 * Paste your created folder inside \xampp\htdocs folder.
-* Start your Apache and MySQL via running xampp-control application which can be found in your xampp folder.
+* Start your Apache and MySQL via running xampp-control application which can be found inside your xampp folder.
 * Go to http://localhost/phpmyadmin/ and create new db with the name "localdb"(if you choose to set other db name then please update it to "wp-config.php" file, otherwise it won't work).
 * In your db import the db which can be found on this repository, inside "import-DB" folder.
 * After importing, go to "wp_user" table and create your own user.